-The best thing about Keyes's answers is that they're not hard to incorporate into your routine.
-With a little planning, you can travel like a jet-setter too.
+The best thing about Keyes's tips is that they're not hard to incorporate into your routine.
+With a little planning, you can travel like a jet-setter, too.

 What are some tricks for getting through customs fast?

 Get Global Entry.
 "There's no quicker or better way to breeze through immigration and customs than Global Entry," Keyes says.
 "It takes about 30 seconds to get through compared to the hours-long lines I've seen at times in customs."